getfem/getfem/doc/sphinx/source/userdoc/model_time_integration.rst

    model.perform_init_time_derivative(ddt);
    standard_solve(model, iter);

 allows to perform automatically the approximation of the initial time derivative.
 The parameter `ddt` corresponds to the small time step used to perform the aproximation.
-Typically, `dtt = dt/20` could be used where  `dt` is the time step used to approximate the transient problem (see the exemple below).
+Typically, `dtt = dt/20` could be used where  `dt` is the time step used to approximate the transient problem (see the example below).

 The implicit theta-method for second-order problems
 ***************************************************